apache/trafficserver/doc/developer-guide/internal-libraries/buffer-writer.en.rst

 Formatted Output
 ++++++++++++++++

+The base :class:`BufferWriter` was made to provide memory safety for formatted output.
+Support for formmatted output was made to provide *type* safety.
+The implementation deduces the types of the arguments to be formatted and handles them in a type specific and safe way.

+The formatting style is of the "prefix" or "printf" style - the format is specified first, and then all the arguments.
+This contrasts to the "infix" or "streaming" style where formatting, literals, and argument are intermixed in the order of output.
+There are various arguments for both styles but conversations within the |TS| community indicated a clear preference for the previx style.
+Therefore formatted out consists of a format string, containing *formats*, which are replaced during output with the values of arguments to the print function.

+The primary use case for formatting is formatted output to fixed buffers.
+This is by far the dominant style of output in |TS| and during the design phase I was told any performance loss must be minimal.
+While work has and will be done to extent :class:`BufferWriter` to operate on non-fixed buffers such use is secondary to operating directly on memory.

+Type safe formatting has two major benefits -

+*  No mismatch between the format specifier and the argument.
+Although some modern compilers do better at catching this at run time, there is still risk (especially with non-constant format strings) and divergence between operating systems such that there is no `universally correct choice <https://github.com/apache/trafficserver/pull/3476/files>`__.
+In addition the number of arguments can be verified to be correct which is often useful.

+*  Formatting can be customized per type or even per partial type (e.g. :code:`T *` for generic :code:`T`).
+This enables embedding common formatting work in the format system once, rather than duplicating it in many places (e.g. converting enum values to names).
+This makes it easier for developers to make useful error messages.

+As a result of these benefits there exist substitutes for :code:`printf`.
+Unfortunately most of these are rather project specific and don't suit the use case in |TS|.
+The two best options, `Boost.Format <https://www.boost.org/doc/libs/1_64_0/libs/format/>`__ and `fmt
+<https://github.com/fmtlib/fmt>`__, while good, are also not quite close enough to outweight the
+benefits of a version specifically tuned for |TS|. ``Boost.Format`` is not acceptable because of the Boost footprint. ``fmt`` has the problem of depending on C++ stream operators and therefor not having the required level of performance or memory characteristics.
+The possibility of using C++ stream operators was investigated but changing those to use pre-existing buffers not allocated internally was very difficult, judged worse than building a relatively simple implementation.
+The actual core implementation of formatted output for :class:`BufferWriter` is not very large - most of the overall work will be writing formatters, work which would need to be done in any case but in contrast to current practice, only done once.

 :class:`BufferWriter` supports formatting output in a style similar to Python formatting via :func:`BufferWriter::print`.
+Looking at the other versions of this style of formatting, almost all of them have gone with this style.
+Boost.Format also takes basically this same approach, just using different paired delimiters. |TS| contains increasing amounts of native Python code which means many
+|TS| developers will already be familiar (or should become familiar) with this style of formatting.
+While not *exactly* the same at the Python version, BWF (:class:`BufferWriter` Formatting) tries to be as similar as language and internal needs allows.

-This takes a format string which then controls the use of subsquent arguments in generating out in the buffer.
-The basic format is divided in to three parts, separated by colons.
+As noted previously and in the Python and even :code:`printf` way, a format string consists of literal text in which formats are embedded.
+Each format marks a place where formatted data of an argument will be placed, along with argument specific formatting.
+The format is divided in to three parts, separated by colons.

-.. productionList:: BufferWriterFormat
+.. productionList:: Format
-   Format: "{" [name] [":" [specifier] [":" extension]] "}"
+   format: "{" [name] [":" [specifier] [":" extension]] "}"
-   name: index | name
+   name: index | ICHAR+
-   extension: <printable character except "{}">*

-:arg:`name`
+   index: non-negative integer
+   extension: ICHAR*
+   ICHAR: a printable ASCII character except for '{', '}', ':'

+:token:`name`
-   The name of the argument to use.
-This can be a number in which case it is the zero based index of the argument to the method call.
+   The :token:`name` of the argument to use.
+This can be a non-negative integer in which case it is the zero based index of the argument to the method call.
 E.g. ``{0}`` means the first argument and ``{2}`` is the third argument after the format.

       ``bw.print("{0} {1}", 'a', 'b')`` => ``a b``

       ``bw.print("{1} {0}", 'a', 'b')`` => ``b a``

-   The name can be omitted in which case it is treated as an index in parallel to the position in the format string.
-Only the position in the format string matters, not what names those other format elements may have used.
+   The :token:`name` can be omitted in which case it is treated as an index in parallel to the position in the format string.
+Only the position in the format string matters, not what names other format elements may have used.

       ``bw.print("{0} {2} {}", 'a', 'b', 'c')`` => ``a c c``